-Fontaine-de-Vaucluse tourism & sightseeing
+Fontaine-de-Vaucluse, Vaucluse tourism & sightseeing

 Visit Fontaine-de-Vaucluse (Provence, France)Photo Gallery

 Fontaine-de-Vaucluse is a village east of Gordes in the Vaucluse department of Provence, best known for being at the source of the river Sorgue.
 The village originally developed on the site of a Roman settlement, and prior to that the area had been inhabited since prehistoric times.
-It now has a resident population of about 600, but a summertime population rather higher...
+It now has a resident population of about 600, but a summertime population rather higher.

 You might naturally assume that the village takes it's name from 'fountain or source in the Vaucluse department' but in fact Vaucluse is called after Vallis Clausa, Latin for 'closed valley', and it is the village that gave its name to the department, not the other way around as you might expect.
 The 'Fontaine-de' was only added to the name of the village in 1946.

-Map of Fontaine-de-Vaucluse and places to visit
+Map of Fontaine-de-Vaucluse and places nearby

 Visit near Fontaine-de-Vaucluse with France This Way reviews